MarkStringerComedy/MarkStringerComedy.github.io/index.md

 ### Joke No. 39

 I was doing this gig in a really rough pub last week.
 There were these locals at the bar.
-Who were giving me really mean looks.
+They were giving me really mean looks.
 And I don't scare easily.
 Sorry.
 What am I talking about.
 I scare really easily.

 ### Wednesday 27th February 2019

-### Gig No. 13 Strange Brew Comedy Deptford
+B### Gig No. 13 Strange Brew Comedy Deptford

 Most of this (all the Jesus Brian Blessed stuff) was completely new.
 I went on too long.
 But I'm really glad that I did it.
 The previous times that I've been here the audience has been bigger than it was tonight.
 The end of February seems to have resulted in a weird shrinkage in the interest of doing and watching comedy.
 All over facebook you've seen the plaintive calls of promoters.